Cape Town: Other security measures

 The drones are equipped with infrared cameras, and can detect body heat in cold water, trace residual heat from discharged firearms, and capture the thermal signatures of high-speed vehicles.
 Furthermore, the drones can fly at very high altitudes, operate for long periods of time, and function in adverse weather conditions.

 The City uses similar drones for environmental issues, such as mountain fires and illegal marine poaching.
 Cape Town's Eye drones deliver high-resolution, real-time intelligence to the city's security agencies and emergency response teams, forming an integral part of the city's overall safety and security operations.

 Other forms of technology added recently to the city's safety and security arsenal include dashboard-mounted Automated Number Plate Recognition cameras, bodycams for police officers, gunshot detection systems for remote alerts, and handheld digital devices which are linked to the city's Emergency Policing Incident Control (EPIC) system, for fast-tracked incident logging, issuing of fines, and uploading of photographic evidence.
 Cape Town continues to modernize its policing systems, and in recent years, has spent over R600 million on technological advancements in the security space.

 Many Cape Town residents have access to additional security in the form of private security subscriptions, from the likes of large companies (with national reach), such as Fidelity ADT.
-These companies provide armed response teams for residential crime reduction, with private security personnel and vehicles also being stationed around Cape Town neighborhoods for visible, localized security.
-ADT also partners with major South African fiber network operator (FNO) Vumatel, to monitor areas via CCTV, and some suburbs' residents have arranged for cameras to be installed around their houses for 24/7 surveillance, to increase local security.
+These companies provide armed response teams for residential crime reduction, with private security personnel and vehicles also being stationed around Cape Town neighbourhoods for visible, localized security.
+ADT also partners with major South African fibre network operator (FNO) Vumatel, to monitor areas via CCTV, and some suburbs' residents have arranged for cameras to be installed around their houses for 24/7 surveillance, to increase local security.